-Secular Organizations for Sobriety (SOS) is a nonprofit network of autonomous, non-professional local groups.
-It’s sole purpose is to help individuals achieve and maintain abstinence.
-It can be from alcoholism, drug addiction or food addiction.
+Secular Organizations for Sobriety (SOS) is a nonprofit network of local groups.
+Its sole purpose is to help people achieve and maintain abstinence.
+It can be from alcohol, drug addiction, or food addiction.

 Twelve-step programs insist that sobriety is only possible through submission to God or a Higher Power.
-However, research by the U.S. government and many others disproves that myth.
-This book can help non-religious alcoholics maintain their own beliefs and personal integrity yet achieve lifelong abstinence.
+But research by the US government and many others disproves that myth.
+This book can help non-religious alcoholics maintain their own beliefs and personal integrity.
+Yet they can achieve lifelong abstinence.

 The author reports that there is no such thing as an alcoholic personality.
-He argues that alcoholics or addicts can only achieve sobriety by making it their number one priority in life.
+Alcoholics or addicts can only achieve sobriety by making it their number one priority in life.

-In this practical book, James Christopher describes in detail his successful “sobriety priority” approach.
-It has helped many people to abstain.
-And make no mistake.
+But make no mistake.
 His is an abstinence-only system.
 He is highly critical of programs that promote “controlled drinking” for alcoholics.
 It’s his strong view that addiction is not simply a behavioral problem.
-He argues that has a genetic and physiological basis.
+He argues that it has a genetic and physiological basis.

 Unhooked describes the evolution of SOS.
-The personal stories it presents reflect frustration with A.A. and the need for an alternative to it.
+The personal stories it presents reflect frustrations with A.A.
+There’s a clear need for other options.
 The book also presents excerpts from the SOS Newsletter.
 They convey the diversity and open-mindedness of the program.

-The author acknowledges that “The prospect of stopping smoking is scary as hell.
+The author writes that “The prospect of stopping smoking is scary as hell.
 I know – I’ve been there.”
 He was a 30-year smoker.
 Escape is his guide for quitting smoking.
 And without pain or weight gain.

 His system involves gradually reducing smoking, exercising, and eating the proper diet.
-Now he offers his remarkable and simple self-help program to all those who want to kick the habit.
+He offers his simple self-help program to all those who want to kick the habit.

-Note: Neither this website nor your host receives any benefit for describing SOS.
-Description does not imply endorsement.
+- Neither this site nor your host receives any benefit for describing SOS.